aosingh/sqlite_rx/docs/security/curve_key_gen.md

 drwx------  2 abhishek  staff   68 Oct 24 15:13 authorized_clients
 ```

-Notice, in `server` mode, the script also creates a directory called `authorized_clients`
+Notice in `server` mode, the script also creates a directory called `authorized_clients`
-This will be used in case you want the server to respond to queries only from known clients.
+This will be used when you want the server to respond to only known clients.
-You will need to place the client's public keys in this directory.
+You will place all authorized clients' public keys in this directory.

 ## Generate Client's private and public keys